 However, in the long run, seed that hasn't been soaked does as well as soaked seed.
 Click this link to see a test we did with soaked and non-soaked cilantro seed.

 Note: Some of the images below are of the beta Home Microgreens Trays (opaque trays & red lids).
 The black trays and opaque lids are the new Home Microgreens Trays.
 Both are similar-sized, but the later use much less soil and are therefore more economical.

 Ten Easy Steps

-Below is a list of the ten steps to growing radish microgreens.
+Below is a list of the ten steps to growing cilantro microgreens.
 For a more detailed explanation, and to see a video of each step, take a look at Growing Microgreens for the First Time.